victoriad5526/Java-projects/README.md

 The number of croissants - an integer in the range [0… 2000]

+Print the final amount collected at the end of the campaign, rounded to the second decimal place.

+Example
+Input
+20
+8
+14
+30
+16

 Output

-Print the final amount collected at the end of the campaign, rounded to the second decimal place."
+119728.00
+"